 I would highly recommend trying out KidzType with your child.
 It is a solid online program that will motivate your child to learn to touch type with a balance of interactive instruction, practice, and games.

 It will take a bit of parent guidance to get them set-up correctly and using the correct fingers (especially with younger children).
 However, after a few sessions, your child will be able to complete lessons and games independently.
-Best of all, this program is totally FREE.

 Related posts from the Resource Room: